cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     ls -l /root/.checkers-upgrade/cosmovisor/current
 ```

-Which should return:
+This should return:

 ```txt
 ... /root/.checkers-upgrade/cosmovisor/current -> /root/.checkers-upgrade/cosmovisor/upgrade/v1tov2
 ```

-Until the containers are stopped and deleted that is.
+It will do so until the containers are stopped and deleted, that is.

 <HighlightBox type="warn">

 Remember that the containers are loaded from a Docker image configured with Cosmovisor.
-And in this configuration, Cosmovisor starts with what it finds at `genesis/bin/checkersd`, i.e. v1.
+In the current configuration, Cosmovisor starts with what it finds at `genesis/bin/checkersd`, i.e. v1.
 <br/><br/>
 All this to say that you should not expect to stop and start your Cosmovisor Compose setup as is.